dirkkadijk/Gaussian-and-Binomial-distributions-package-on-PyPi/README.md

 ## 4. Summary of the results

-In the distributions_dirkkadijk folder, you'll find three files.
+In folder you'll find three files:

 - Generic distribution class for calculating and visualizing a probability distribution.